dakrone/cheshire/README.md

 ## Why?

 clojure-json had really nice features (custom encoders), but was slow;
 clj-json had no features, but was fast.
-I wanted both.
+Cheshire encodes JSON fast, with the ability to use custom encoders.

 ## Usage